pcm720/OSDMenu/README.md

 ### OSDMenu
 1. Copy `osdmenu.elf` to `mc?:/BOOT/` or copy and paste `SYS_OSDMENU.psu` via wLaunchELF using `psuPaste` Copy DKWDRV to `mc?:/BOOT/DKWDRV.ELF` _(optional)_
-2. Edit `mc?:/SYS-CONF/OSDMENU.CNF` [as you see fit](#osdmenucnf)
+2. Edit `mc?:/SYS-CONF/OSDMENU.CNF` [as you see fit](patcher/README.md#osdmenucnf)
 3. Configure PS2BBL to launch `mc?:/BOOT/osdmenu.elf` or launch it manually from anywhere

 ### OSDMenu as the System Update

 You can install OSDMenu as the System Update instead of FMCB or PS2BBL to get faster boot times.
 The release archive contains the following files:
-  - `kelf/OSDMENU.XLF` — encrypted and signed OSDMenu executable to be installed as `osd???.elf` or `osdmain.elf`
+  - `patcher/kelf/OSDMENU.XLF` — encrypted and signed OSDMenu executable to be installed as `osd???.elf` or `osdmain.elf`
-  - `kelf/osdmenu.icn` — OSDMenu icon for the PS2 Browser
+  - `patcher/kelf/osdmenu.icn` — OSDMenu icon for the PS2 Browser
-  - `kelf/icon.sys` — icon manifest for the PS2 Browser
+  - `patcher/kelf/icon.sys` — icon manifest for the PS2 Browser

 To install OSDMenu as the System Update, you can use the [KELFBinder](https://github.com/israpps/KELFBinder).
 Consult the KELFBinder documentation on how to use the KELFBinder to install your own payloads.